-Further, market practice also requires the Auditor to deliver "comfort letter" to the Merchant Bankers to the Issue at various stages in the Issue process, which relates to "negative assurances" or changes in certain line items after the date of the last audit, and confirmations on the financial data, statements and other financial and operational data included in Draft Offer Document, Offer Document and Final Offer Document, or the Placement Memorandum, as applicable.
+Further, market practice also requires the Auditor to deliver "comfort letter" to the Merchant Bankers to the Issue at various stages in the Issue process, which relates to "negative assurances" or changes in certain line items after the date of the last audit, and confirmations on the financial data, statements and other financial and operational data included in Draft Offer Document, Offer Document and Final Offer Document, or the Placement Memorandum and the Final Placement Memorandum, as applicable.

-13. What are the duties, roles and responsibilities of an Auditor?
+13 What are the duties, roles and responsibilities of an Auditor?